 The trended peak g-level over an 800 day time period from a measurement point on the bearing housing of the output shaft (turning at 150 RPM) of a pinion stand gearbox is presented in Figure 4.
-The trended parameter exceeded the alert level on Day 600, and was replaced following the last data point on Day 800 in Figure 4.
+The alert/alarm levels shown on Figure 4 are extracted from the recommended baselines for the Machine Fault Detector.
+The trended parameter exceeded the alert level on September 23, 1999, and was replaced following the last data point (May 25, 2000) in Figure 4.